 Be Honest

-Your resume is being scanned by people who’ve been in the industry far earlier than you.
+Your resume is being read by people who have been in the industry far earlier than you.
 Do you think we won’t know when you lied about your expertise in RedHat Linux 9.0?
 We’ll know, if not, our friendly Google will instantly tell us that you’re lying.
 RedHat Linux 9.0 is a vintage release and there is no way one is using that release today.
 Just be honest, don’t lie.
-Its OK to accept that you know nothing about Linux and you’ve been using Windows all along.
+It is OK to accept that you know nothing about Linux and you’ve been using Windows all along.

 Where can I read more?

-Link to your blog, LinkedIn, StackOverflow profile.
-If you don’t have one, it’s time you invested some energy in building those.
-We would like to hire people who dabble with technology even outside their jobs.
-Proof of participation in relevant on-line communities is always useful.
-And no, the message you sent to your college group on Orkut do not count.
+Link to your blog or portfolio, LinkedIn, StackOverflow, Github, etc. If you don’t have one, it’s time you invested some energy in building those.
+We would like to hire people who dabble with technology outside their jobs.
+Proof of participation in relevant online communities is always useful.
+And no, the message you sent to your college group on Orkut does not count.
 In fact, make sure you don’t indulge in any stupid message exchange in a public forum.
 If you have a Twitter account, keep the postings sane.
 A lot of people have been fired over a mere 140 characters of madness.
 Be careful about that.